andrealorenzon/testo_tesi/tesi.md

 *Table 1 : An example of a confusion matrix for a binary classifier.*

 On the diagonal we find correctly predicted samples (true negatives, or TN, and true positives, or TP), leaving misclassified data on other cells (false positives, or FP, and false negatives, or FN).
 Confusion matrices can be extended to multiclass classifiers, their size becoming $j\times j$, for classes in $\mathcal Y_j$.
-Sums over rows and column will describe the total of actual vs predicted predictions.
-We have seen how secondary indexes can be computed form these values and their ratios.
+Sums over rows and columns will describe the total of actual vs predicted predictions.
+We have seen how secondary indexes can be computed from these values and their ratios.

 When describing a model's performance, the simplest yet most common classification metric is its $Accuracy$ , defined as
 $$
 Accuracy = (TP + TN)/(TP + TN + FP + FN)
 $$
 This can be misleading, when the problem uses imbalanced data.
 Consider a sample with a 100:1 imbalance ratio.
-Classifying all values as the majority class will gives a $\sim 99\%  Accuracy$ score. [^Mower, 2005].
-Different solutions has been proposed to solve this issue.
+Classifying all values as the majority class will give a $\sim 99\%  Accuracy$ score. [^Mower, 2005].
+Different solutions have been proposed to solve this issue.
 For example, $Balanced Accuracy$ score, defined as
 $$
 Balanced\ Accuracy = \frac{\frac{TP}{P}+\frac{TN}{TN+FP}}{2}
 $$